Clean Air Act 1956

 The Clean Air Act 1956 (4 & 5 Eliz.
 2. c.
-52) was an Act of the Parliament of the United Kingdom enacted principally in response to London's Great Smog of 1952.
+52) was an act of the Parliament of the United Kingdom enacted principally in response to London's Great Smog of 1952.
 It was sponsored by the Ministry of Housing and Local Government in England and the Department of Health for Scotland, and was in effect until 1993.

-The Act introduced a number of measures to reduce air pollution.
+The act introduced a number of measures to reduce air pollution.
 Primary among them was mandated movement toward smokeless fuels, especially in high-population "smoke control areas" to reduce smoke pollution and sulphur dioxide from household fires.
-The Act also included measures that reduced the emission of gases, grit, and dust from chimneys and smoke-stacks.
+The act also included measures that reduced the emission of gases, grit, and dust from chimneys and smoke-stacks.

-The Act was a significant milestone in the development of a legal framework to protect the environment.
+The act was a significant milestone in the development of a legal framework to protect the environment.
 It was modified by later enactments, including the Clean Air Act 1968.

-The Act was repealed by the Clean Air Act 1993.
+The whole act was repealed by the Clean Air Act 1993.

 Background

 London had long been noted for its pea soup fog.
 In 1880, meteorologist Rollo Russell wrote an influential pamphlet, London Fogs, noting that "numerous deaths occur in the course of the year from smoke-fogs, not unusually thick, producing or increasing diseases of the lungs".

-London had seen a succession of acts and rules over the centuries to improve its air—such as the Smoke Nuisance Abatement (Metropolis) Act 1853 and 1856 and the Public Health (London) Act 1891.
+London had seen a succession of acts and rules over the centuries to improve its air—such as the Smoke Abatement, London Act 1853 (16 & 17 Vict. c.
+128) and 1856 and the Public Health (London) Act 1891 (54 & 55 Vict. c.
+76).
 However, despite the link between air pollution and health being well understood by the late 19th century, such efforts had not proven to be effective public health measures.